varadarajan87/ust_iiht_rust/README.md

 To write this code, the concepts in Rust like trait, generics, struts, ownership, borrow-checkers were used.
 The comments are given in src/main.rs

+The code for lifetime is a simple experiment with String, &str, stack, heap and higher level abstractions like trait and struct.